MakenaJones/mental_health_searches/README.md

 ---
 ### Problem Statement
-Our data science group was hired by the [National Institute on Mental Health](https://www.nimh.nih.gov/) to evaluate the effect of
+Our data science group was hired by the [National Institute on Mental Health](https://www.nimh.nih.gov/) to evaluate the effect of the Covid-19 pandemic, particularly with regards to the effect of restrictions put in place in response to the pandemic.
+With the huge range of restrictions across states, we decided to approach this problem by looking at Google Trends data for different mental health related terms in a variety of states with a variety of restrictions in place before, during and after the pandemic.

 Can we use time series data with covid restrictions as exogenous features to predict mental health related google searches?
-By modelling on both groups of states with strict restrictions and those with less strict restrictions, will models including the various state restrictions create better forecasts for the various mental health related google search terms?
+By modelling on both groups of states with strict restrictions and those with less strict restrictions, will models including the various state restrictions create better forecasts for the various mental health related google search terms than models without?

 ---